abdulrahman-khalif/abdulrahman-khalif/README.md

 - 🕷️ **Exotic Pet Breeding Business Website**
   Designed a clean and modern WordPress site for showcasing and selling tarantulas.

-- 🍖 **Beef & Seafood Shop Web App**
-  Developed an e-commerce-style static site for meat and seafood products with a focus on layout, CSS, and responsive design.

-- 📱 **Flutter Mobile Projects (In Progress)**
+- 📱 **UUM Mosque Mobile Application (UMMA)**
-  Expanding skills to mobile by building cross-platform applications.
+  Created features for providing users with information about mosque activities and events, along with a secure platform for donations.
+Aims to enhance the mosque experience for users and promote community engagement

 ---